DigiScore/joyinst/README.md

 #### Windows install part A (checked on Windows 10 and 11)

 1. Install `scoop`, (a command-line installer for Windows).
-Open a `PowerShell` terminal as administrator and execute the following commands (one at a time):
+Open a `PowerShell` terminal (as user not admin) and execute the following commands (one at a time):

    A) Install Scoop
       ```shell